 The department also plans to engage National Treasury on the cost of tender documents that have become prohibitive for small firms and will begin registering informal businesses to ensure that they can be offered more co-ordinated support, including bulk buying opportunities.

 The department is also in the process of establishing a new Small Business Advisory Council — which was supposed to have been chosen under under Zulu after the second council lapsed in 2012.

-The council will report to the minister and dedicated towards providing critical information on the sector and advise on the interventions that need to be introduced to support small businesses.
+The council will report to the minister and is dedicated towards providing critical information on the sector and advice on the interventions that need to be introduced to support small businesses.